ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to ensure the string values are not easily confused by a developer, such as by limiting the strings to easily disambiguated characters.

+In order to facilitate the use of both object and reference strings to access the same kind of APIs, the API designer can define a clear mapping between these forms.
 One possible approach for choosing reference string values is to use the same value as the `type` parameter from the fully-specified object, with the API defining a set of default behaviors in this case.
 For example, an API definition could declare the following string: